theriverman/taigo/README.md

 Do you need access to a non yet implemented or special API endpoint?
 No problem! <br>
 It is possible to make requests to custom API endpoints by leveraging `*RequestService`.

-HTTP operations (`GET`, `POST`, etc..) should be executed through RequestService which provides a managed environment for communicating with Taiga.
+HTTP operations (`GET`, `POST`, etc..) should be executed through `RequestService` which provides a managed environment for communicating with Taiga.

 For example, let's try accessing the `epic-custom-attributes` endpoint:

-First, a model struct will be needed to represent the data returned by the endpoint.
+First, a model struct must be created to represent the data returned by the endpoint.
 Refer to the official Taiga API documentation for response examples:
 ```go
 // EpicCustomAttributeDetail -> https://taigaio.github.io/taiga-doc/dist/api.html#object-epic-custom-attribute-detail
 // Converted via https://mholt.github.io/json-to-go/